-An Audit Request Form must be submitted to dphil@oii.ox.ac.uk by Friday Week 8 in Michaelmas Term (3rd December 2021).
+An Audit Request Form must be submitted by Friday Week 8 in Michaelmas Term.
 Priority will be given to students who can demonstrate the relevance of a particular course in their Training Needs Assessment.
 Please note it is strongly recommended that students do not audit more than one course at a time.